|

 if you get directly in front of them, you can catch

 them.
-It's almost like catching a football.
+It's almost like catching a football--but carefully!

 Safe Catching